-Instead of paying the annual registration fee and any supplemental fees, an owner may pay a \$18 planned non-operation (PNO) fee if it is anticipated that the vehicle will not be operated during the subsequent registration year(s).
+Instead of paying the annual registration fee and any supplemental fees, an owner may pay an \$18 planned non-operation (PNO) fee if it is anticipated that the vehicle will not be operated during the subsequent registration year(s).
 This PNO fee is also subject to annual changes under the CPI.

-The City and County of San Francisco has the authority to impose a local registration fee of \$4 and a Vehicle License Fee surcharge of up to 15%.
+The City and County of San Francisco has the authority to impose a local registration fee of \$10 and a Vehicle License Fee surcharge of up to 1.35% on the depreciated value of the county's resident's vehicle.
 Proceeds of either of these levies are required to be spent on public transit.
 Imposition of either surcharge requires approval of two-thirds of the voters voting in an election on the issue.
-The fee has not been imposed to date.
+The fees have not been imposed to date.